School Results

 Still to report

-We are also tracking Carmel, Australian International School, Nord Anglia, Stamford American, French International School (FIS/LFI), ICHK, Hong Kong Academy and Creative Secondary.
+We are also tracking Australian International School, ICHK and Creative Secondary.

 Standout performances

 Hong Kong’s 2026 cohort is on course for another strong year.
-At least 73 students from 17 schools have scored a perfect 45 so far, a count that is still rising as schools report.
-Across the ESF network 27 students scored a perfect 45, the largest single contribution to the city’s tally.
-Among individual schools, Victoria Shanghai Academy leads with a record 9 perfect scorers, Po Leung Kuk Choi Kai Yau School and St Paul’s Co-educational College have 6 each, Diocesan Boys’ School and St. Stephen’s College 5 each, and the Canadian International School 3.
-St Paul’s holds the highest confirmed average so far at 42.6.
+At least 73 students from 17 schools scored a perfect 45 in the July count, and official IB reviews since then have upgraded more results, so the real tally is higher.
+Across the ESF network 27 students scored a perfect 45, about one in three of the city’s perfect scorers and the largest single contribution to the tally.
+ESF’s individual colleges have now published their own averages: Sha Tin College 37.7, West Island School 37.1 with 3 perfect 45s, King George V School a record 7 perfect 45s from its largest ever cohort, South Island School 36.4 with 4 perfect 45s, Renaissance College 36.3 with 3 perfect 45s, and Discovery College 33.6.
+Among individual schools, Victoria Shanghai Academy leads with a record 10 perfect scorers after re-marking, German Swiss International School had 8, King George V School 7, Po Leung Kuk Choi Kai Yau School and St Paul’s Co-educational College 6 each, Diocesan Boys’ School and St. Stephen’s College 5 each, ESF South Island School 4, the Canadian International School 3, and Yew Chung International School (Hong Kong) 2.
+Stamford American School Hong Kong recorded its first-ever perfect 45, in only its fourth graduating class, and the French International School was awarded one on review.
+St Paul’s holds the highest confirmed average at 42.6.

 Frequently asked questions